rafurr/react-material-ui-components/README.md

 # React Material UI Components!

+React Material UI Components began life as React Slingshot.
+Over time, this project will diverge greatly from its origin, but will always appreciate the original project.
+The intent of this project is to showcase Material-UI components and how to use them.

-React Material UI Components began life as React Slingshot is a comprehensive starter kit for rapid application development using React.
-I have modified this repository to include Material-UI and components I have written to showcase its use.
+React Slingshot is a comprehensive starter kit for rapid application development using React.

 Why React Slingshot?